CjDave/MatrixCalculator207/README.md

 ```

 <div align="center"><strong> textFieldDesign()</strong> </div><br>
-<p>This function is used to draw the textField  It draws a rectangle and writes the text from global varible textFieldtext that stores which keypad buttons were clicked on</p>
+<p>This function is used to draw the textField  It draws a rectangle and writes the text from global variable textFieldtext that stores which keypad buttons were clicked on</p>

 ``` java
 void textFieldDesign() {